Fees and Rebates

 Claiming the Rebate

-Once paid in full, and if you are eligible for a rebate, we will submit your rebate to Medicare on your behalf.
+Once paid in full, and if you have been assessed to be eligible for a rebate, we will submit your rebate to Medicare on your behalf.
 Once approved, it will be paid directly into your nominated bank account, typically within 48hrs.

 Many private health funds offer limited cover for psychological treatment, based on the level of your cover.
 Please contact your private health fund for further information on the level of support they offer.